Haivision/srt/docs/statistics.md

 ## pktRecv

-Same as `pktRecvTotal`, but on the interval.
+Same as `pktRecvTotal`, but for a specified interval.

 ## pktSndLoss

-Same as `pktSndLossTotal`, but on the interval.
+Same as `pktSndLossTotal`, but for a specified interval.

 ## pktRcvLoss

-Same as `pktRcvLossTotal`, but on the interval.
+Same as `pktRcvLossTotal`, but for a specified interval.

 ## pktRetrans

-Same as `pktRetransTotal`, but on the interval.
+Same as `pktRetransTotal`, but for a specified interval.

 ## pktRcvRetrans

-Same as `pktRcvRetransTotal`, but on the interval.
+Same as `pktRcvRetransTotal`, but for a specified interval.

 ## pktSentACK

-Same as `pktSentACKTotal`, but on the interval.
+Same as `pktSentACKTotal`, but for a specified interval.

 ## pktRecvACK

-Same as `pktRecvACKTotal`, but on the interval.
+Same as `pktRecvACKTotal`, but for a specified interval.

 ## pktSentNAK

-Same as `pktSentNAKTotal`, but on the interval.
+Same as `pktSentNAKTotal`, but for a specified interval.

 ## pktRecvNAK

-Same as `pktRecvNAKTotal`, but on the interval.
+Same as `pktRecvNAKTotal`, but for a specified interval.

 ## pktSndFilterExtra

-Same as `pktSndFilterExtraTotal`, but on the interval.
+Same as `pktSndFilterExtraTotal`, but for a specified interval.

 Introduced in v1.4.0.
 Refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md).

 ## pktRcvFilterExtra

-Same as `pktRcvFilterExtraTotal`, but on the interval.
+Same as `pktRcvFilterExtraTotal`, but for a specified interval.

 Introduced in v1.4.0.
 Refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md).

 ## pktRcvFilterSupply

-Same as `pktRcvFilterSupplyTotal`, but on the interval.
+Same as `pktRcvFilterSupplyTotal`, but for a specified interval.

 Introduced in v1.4.0.
 Refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md).

 ## pktRcvFilterLoss

-Same as `pktRcvFilterLossTotal`, but on the interval.
+Same as `pktRcvFilterLossTotal`, but for a specified interval.

 Introduced in v1.4.0.
 Refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md).